felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 {{< figure src="/img/construct-sentences-2.png" position="center" caption="" scale="70%">}}

-This technique also works to cut the fat in a mostly relevant paragraph.
+This technique also works to trim the fat in a paragraph.
 See in the example below how I string together different sentences using a simple line.